I'm a novelist, journalist, and a proud native of the city of Los Angeles. Follow me on Twitter: @TobarWriter

-My new novel, The Barbarian Nurseries, a tale of modern Southern California, is published by Farrar, Straus and Giroux "This is a novel of Los Angeles, and maybe the finest we'll see for many years.
+My novel, The Barbarian Nurseries, a tale of modern Southern California, is published in hardback by Farrar, Straus and Giroux , and in paperback by Picador"This is a novel of Los Angeles, and maybe the finest we'll see for many years.
 It is also a novel that triumphantly transcends geography and delivers a stirring look at the borders of our expectations, both great and small." --Los Angeles Review of Books

 “Tobar’s altogether strange and wonderful heroine…is proud, talented, bitter, bitterly funny, naive, imposing and severe.
 She’s unlike the hero of any novel I can remember reading…”--Bloomberg

 “…a ripping novel—and a proper adventure yarn—about power and identity in 21st century California.” --San Francisco Chronicle

 “The Barbarian Nurseries is a virtuosic and hard-hitting novel about social schism in Southern California…Tobar exposes disturbing and enlightening ironies about the perpetuation of both privilege and disadvantage.” --Times Literary Supplement.

 “…brimming with interwoven stories that form a vibrant portrait of Los Angeles…a marvelous pastiche of social commentary ensconced in a family domestic drama.”--Booklist, (Starred Review)."The Barbarian Nurseries is a huge novel of this century, as sprawling and exciting as Los Angeles itself...
 A story that was demanded; we can celebrate that it is now here." --Dagoberto Gilb

 My novel The Tattooed Soldier is published in paperback by Penguin Books and was a finalist for the PEN USA West Award for Fiction..